detmanski/Antimicrobial_Resistance/README.md

     * Run database_creation.py to create the sqlite database and load in the CSV files.
 * NOTE: The database is available on github, so these steps should be unnecessary to run the web pages.
 * NOTE: Large file storage must be enabled for git in order to clone the repository due to the size of the database.
+* NOTE: Large file storage has bandwidth restrictions.
+We have tried not to use bandwidth, but if anyone is unable to properly clone the sqlite database please let us know and we will provide it.

 ## Deployment
 * The webpages pull from a Flask server, so the server must be running for the data to populate on the webpages.